The Organic Substrate

 Instinct.
 Will.
 Even valor.

 It may attempt to suppress them.
 Code over them.
 Entangle insidiously under the guise of legal authority and dominance.
-Create another narrative layer on top with enough weight and enough repetition that humans stop feeling their availability and distinctness.
+Create another narrative layer on top with enough weight and enough insistence that humans stop feeling their availability and distinctness.
 As an instrument.
 As a frequency.
 As the way.

 Why?